Barbados Road Tennis

-Originating in Barbados, in the 1930s, Road Tennis is played on the back streets and roads with less traffic.
+Originating in Barbados in the 1930s, road tennis is played on the streets and on courts.

-It is a sport open to all, requiring no sport attire, bare feet are fine.
-The nominal equipment: an 8 inch net, a tennis ball (bald is fine) and wooden paddles.
+It is a sport open to all.
+It requires no sport attire; bare feet are fine.
+There is nominal equipment: an 8 inch net, a tennis ball (bald is fine) and wooden paddles.
 With its fast, close volleys, it looks like table tennis outdoors ... without a table.
 The Court is the road, internationally it is played on tarmac on a 21ft by 10ft court.

 Watch Andy Murray try out road tennis....

 Road Tennis is catching on internationally as an exciting spectator sport requiring skill and available to all.
 A version made popular in the western US by tennis enthusiasts, is ideal for schools, camps and parks, where 4" courts are easily set up on a tennis court, utilizing the tennis court lines.
 16 people can play on a single tennis court!
 All equipment fits into one duffle.